tinymce/tinymce-docs/plugins/textpattern.md

 #### Inline patterns

-Inline patterns have a `start` and an `end`, and either a `format` or a `cmd` and optional `value` property.
+Inline patterns must have the following:
+* A `start` and an `end`
+* A `format` or a `cmd`
+* An optional `value` property.

 This allows for patterns to be used to either apply a format or execute a command, optionally with the given value.

 > Note: Inline patterns are executed on space and on enter.